-Alcohol withdrawal syndrome (AWS) can follow cessation or reduction in alcohol consumption.
+Alcohol withdrawal syndrome can follow cessation or reduction in alcohol consumption.
 Withdrawal can be a serious medical condition.
-It is best monitored by use of a structured instrument: the CIWA-Ar.
+It is best monitored by use of a structured instrument: the Clinical Institute Withdrawal Assessment for Alcohol (CIWA-Ar).
 Benzodiazepines are the definitive medical treatment.

 Binge-drinking, alcohol abuse, and mild alcohol dependence may be addressed by brief physician-based interventions.

 Moderate or severe alcohol use disorder requires multimodal treatment.
 Detoxification in an inpatient or outpatient setting may be necessary.
 The goal of detoxification is to minimize withdrawal symptoms and to facilitate entry into an ongoing, multimodal treatment program directed toward assisting the patient in maintaining abstinence.

 Medications, including naltrexone, acamprosate, and disulfiram, can be successfully utilized for selected patients to improve their chances of maintaining abstinence.

 Alcohol use disorder is a term used to refer to the misuse of alcohol.
 Several specifically defined conditions better categorize patterns of alcohol misuse.

 Problematic alcohol use is classified in the American Psychiatric Association's Diagnostic and statistical manual of mental disorders, 5th ed., (DSM-5) as alcohol use disorder, with severity specified as mild, moderate, or severe, depending on the number of diagnostic criteria that have been met.